 - You can download a translated version of UK government's guidance for households with possible or confirmed Covid-19 infections and a message you get when ordering home tests on the right-hand side of this page.
 Both of these documents were translated by professional interpreters upon our request.

 - Doctors of the World have also published guidance in a range of languages.

 - WHO have produced guidance in Arabic.
 You can also access the English versions.

 - Big Leaf Foundation have updated advice and made this available as sound files on their website.

 - Migrant Health have also put together a list of useful resources for asylum seekers and refugees

 Help the family to understand the impact of Covid-19

-- Ensure that the family are aware of the restricted movements on all of those living in the UK at this time.
+- Ensure that the family are aware of the restricted movements that might be in place in your specific region or town at this time.

 - Help the family you support find out if any member of the household meet the criteria for extremely vulnerable people and how to register as such.
 Find out on the government's website.